rrooggiieerr/benqprojector.py/README.md

 ### PJLink

-This library does **not** implement the PJLink protocol, but a proparitary BenQ protocol instead.
+This library does **not** implement the PJLink protocol, but a proprietary BenQ protocol instead.
 The PJLink protocol is covered by other libraries.

 ## Hardware